-The Breadwinner by Deborah Ellis is a harrowing historical fiction novel about an 11-year-old girl struggling to survive alongside her family under the oppressive and brutal regime of the Taliban in the 1990s.
+The Breadwinner is a historical fiction novel about an 11-year-old girl struggling to survive alongside her family under the oppressive and brutal regime of the Taliban in the 1990s.
 Sadly, this book is as relevant today as it was when it was written in 2000.
-It is an important novel that helps students understand and empathize with the reality that women and girls are cruelly oppressed in some parts of the world.
-While the events of the story are tragic and traumatic, the book emphasizes the importance of education and the powerful courage of those who resist oppression.
+Engage and educate students with Storyboard That.

 Create a visual plot diagram of The Breadwinner by Deborah Ellis!
 Have students highlight key scenes in the novel.

 THE BREADWINNER by Deborah Ellis